szpajder/libacars/doc/PROG_GUIDE.md

 ### Compiler and linker flags

-The preferred way to determine `CFLAGS` and `LDLIBS` required to compile your program with libacars is to use `pkg-config`. libacars installs a file named `libacars.pc` which contains include paths and library paths, so don't hardcode them in your Makefiles.
+The preferred way to determine `CFLAGS` and `LDLIBS` required to compile your program with libacars is to use `pkg-config`. libacars installs a file named `libacars-2.pc` which contains include paths and library paths, so don't hardcode them in your Makefiles.
 Instead just do:

 ```
-$ pkg-config --cflags libacars
+$ pkg-config --cflags libacars-2
--I/usr/local/include
+-I/usr/local/include/libacars-2
-$ pkg-config --libs libacars
+$ pkg-config --libs libacars-2
--L/usr/local/lib -lacars
+-L/usr/local/lib64 -lacars-2
 ```

 to get the correct values.